lucasdavid/lucasdavid.github.io/Computer-Vision/_posts/2021-07-16-segmentation.md

 ### Segmentation using Felzenszwalb's Method

-This segmentation method was described in "Efficient graph-based image segmentation", by Felzenszwalb et. al. [1] It consists of representing the pixel-color intensity in an image as a grid and find $N$ partitions representing similarity.
+This segmentation method was described in "Efficient graph-based image segmentation", by Felzenszwalb et. al. {% cite felzenszwalb2004 %}
+It consists of representing the pixel-color intensity in an image as a grid and find $N$ partitions representing similarity.
 As the algorithm progresses, the closest partitions (with respect to a connection predicate) are iteratively merged.
 The final number of partitions is minimum (optimal) while still respecting the connection predicate.